cybershard/auproximity/README.md

   `auproximity` directory and the `auproximity-webui` directory

 > Note: The `heroku-postbuild` script is for Heroku deployment only.
-> Do NOT use them for development or production testing, as it WILL break.
+> Do NOT use it for development or production testing, as it WILL break.

 ## Architecture
 This repository contains two different modules, the server and the webui.